 speedtest.net is an easy to use web-based (Flash) test to test both upload and download speeds as well as latency to any of a long list of servers around the world.
 Tele2 Speedtest servers runs a speedtest.net server.
 Go to speedtest.net to test your connection.
 This server (VLN038-SPEEDTEST-1) will automatically be picked for you.
 After the test you can choose a another server and location to perform further testing.

-This page and the listed speedtest services are hosted on a number of servers spread through Europe and North America (see locations).
+This page and the listed speedtest services are hosted on a number of servers spread through Europe (see locations).
 Each location consists of a 1U Supermicro server with an octacore Xeon E3-1240 V2 running at 3.4GHz, 32GB of RAM and an Intel 10GE NIC (82579LM chip).
-Debian Linux is the operating system used, Apache for serving web pages and sparse files via HTTP and vsftpd is used for FTP.
+Debian Linux is the operating system used, nginx for serving web pages and sparse files via HTTP and vsftpd is used for FTP.
 A small script called cleandir is used to clean the upload directory of the FTP server to avoid filling the file system with temporary uploaded files.

 TCP windows have been slightly tweaked to support higher throughput.
+Compression has been disabled.